mt-akar/bottom_nav_layout/README.md

   extendBody: true,
 )
 ```
 # Improvements
-I am looking to improve this package.
+ - I am planning to add more bottom bar designs, preferably from pub.dev.
+ - Tell me if you want to see a feature your app has/needs in this package.
+I will do my best to integrate that.

+# Community
 Any feedback is appreciated. 🚀🚀

 If you have queries, feel free to create an [issue](https://github.com/m-azyoksul/bottom_nav_layout/issues).